.gl

+Registration

+The domain is available for Internet services worldwide and registrations are handled by ICANN-accredited domain name registrars.

+Domain hack

 The domain name has sometimes been marketed as standing for "good luck", "graphics library" or Gloucestershire.

 In December 2009, Google released a URL shortener service using the domain hack goo.gl.
 The service was shut down on 30 March 2019.

+Suspension

 In April 2013, the registry unilaterally voluntarily suspended resolution of thepiratebay.gl, intended to be a new primary domain name for Bittorrent search engine The Pirate Bay.